Hari-chann/xyz/README.md

 - Yarn 1.22.22
 - Postgres 16.4

+Set username and password in `config/database.yml` to your postgres username and password

 Run the following commands to setup the project
 The 5 sample books are already seeded in the database
 ```bash